SaiUpadhyayula/springboot-angular-pkce-oauth2-demo/README.md

     - Go to the `src/main/resources/frontend` and run `npm install`
     - Start the server using `npm start` command.
     - Open `http://localhost:4200`

-- ### Importing Realm
-    - Instead of creating the realm, you can make use of the `realm-export.json` file to import all the realm details into your Keycloak instance.